azagniotov/stubby4j/README.md

 ### Making requests over TLS

-In March 2021, the [RFC8996](https://datatracker.ietf.org/doc/html/rfc8996) deprecating `TLS 1.0` (introduced in 1999)
-and `TLS 1.1` (introduced in 2006) was approved.
-Furthermore, while as part of continuous improvement of Java security, the industry continues the process of disabling the aforementioned protocols, there are still legacy applications that have not (or not able to) upgraded to the more secure & the recommended TLS protocol versions.
-Therefore, in order to acommodate a range of integration testing needs, `stubby4j` continues to support these legacy protocol versions.
+When this section is written, as of November 2021, there are still enough legacy applications out there that have not (or not able to) upgraded to the more secure & the recommended by the insutry TLS protocol versions `v1.2` and/or its successor
+`v1.3`.
+Therefore, in order to acommodate a range of integration testing needs, `stubby4j` continues to support the legacy versions of TLS protocol.

+Furthermore, the reader should be aware of that as part of continuous improvement of Java security, the industry continues the process of disabling the aforementioned protocols and in March 2021, the [RFC8996](https://datatracker.ietf.org/doc/html/rfc8996) deprecating `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006) was approved.

-#### Supported protocols
+#### Supported protocol versions

 `stubby4j` can accept requests over most available versions of the SSL (Secure Sockets Layer) and its successor TLS (Transport Layer Security) protocols.
 Supported versions are the legacy `SSLv3`, `TLSv1.0` and `TLSv1.1`, as well as